psyomn/wlog/README.md

 That will print the absolute path to that directory.

-At the moment there are two main uis in this application.
-One of the UI is to demonstrate the issues that are currently to be worked on.
-Then you choose an issue, and log your work on that particular issue only.

-So when you start the application this is what you see:
+# Main Interface

     [wlog]

+Enter the command `new` to create a new issue:

+    [wlog] new

+Follow the on screen queries in order to create the issue.
-Enter the command `show` to list the issues
+Enter the command `show` or `ls` to list the issues:

     [wlog] ls
     started work 2